AlexRogalskiy/hcl/README.md

   -c COMMAND, --command COMMAND
                         Run a single command and exit.
   -p PLUGIN, --plugin PLUGIN
-                        Import path for additional commands.
-Imported object can be a Command subclass, an iterable of them, or a callable returning either.
-Format
-                        '{absolute_module}:{object}'.
-Can be used multiple
+                        Import path for additional commands, in the form '{module}:{object}', where {module} can be an absolute import path, or the path to a python file which can be run; {object} can be a Command subclass, an iterable of them, or a callable returning either.
+Can be used multiple times.
-                        times.
   --verbose, -v         Increase logging verbosity, up to -vv for debug.
   --mode MODE, -m MODE  Mode in which to open the file. 'r' (default):
                         Readonly, file must exist. 'r+': Read/write, file must exist. 'w': Create file, truncate if exists. 'w-' or 'x': Create file, fail if exists. 'a': Read/write if exists, create otherwise.
+  --version, -V         Print version and exit.
 ```

 ### Commands available